-Cannabinoids are chemical compounds, that activate cannabinoid receptors, spreaded throughout the body of all vertebrates.
+Cannabinoids are chemical compounds, that activate cannabinoid receptors, spread throughout the body of all vertebrates.
 Cannabinoid receptor activation interacts with neurotransmitters, which has beneficial effect on our endocannabinoid system.
 Cannabinoids can be divided into three groups:

-- Phytocannabinoids (plant based cannabinoids that are found in hemp and some other plants)
+- Phytocannabinoids (plant-based cannabinoids that are found in hemp and some other plants)

 - Endocannabinoids (cannabinoids produced in our bodies)

-- Synthetic cannabinoids (laboratory produced cannabinoids)
+- Synthetic cannabinoids (laboratory-produced cannabinoids)

 List of Phytocannabinoids

 Cannabis or hemp plant produces over 400 chemical compounds throughout its life cycle.
 More than 140 of that chemical (terpenophenolic) compounds are cannabinoids, found in trichomes.
 By discovering the therapeutic potential of cannabis, this number is only increasing with numerous studies.
-Cannabinoids are usualy obtained from cannabis or hemp, but they could also be found in other cannabinoid plants (purple coneflower, Acmella oleracea, Helichrysum, Humulus,…).
+Cannabinoids are usually obtained from cannabis or hemp, but they could also be found in other cannabinoid plants (purple coneflower, Acmella oleracea, Helichrysum, Humulus,…).
 Molecular structure of the most famous cannabinoids (THC, CBD) was explained by Raphael Mechoulam in 1963 & 1964.

 THC in most commonly found cannabinoid in cannabis.
 Scientists Wollner, Matchett, Levine and Loewe were the first to extract THC from hemp in 1942 (probably in combination with delta-9 & delta-8-tetrahydrocannabinol).
-THC is one of few psychoactive cannabinoids that binds to CB1 & CB2 cannabinoid receptors in the body, and is one of the main reasons that cannabis (except industrial hemp) is illegal in majority of the world.
+THC is one of few psychoactive cannabinoids that bind to CB1 & CB2 cannabinoid receptors in the body, and is one of the main reasons that cannabis (except industrial hemp) is illegal in the majority of the world.
 Even though that THC is mostly abused for the recreational purpose, it can give us many beneficial effects when used correctly: